-Rabbi Fox's training comes from a variety of fields.
-She was among the first women rabbis ordained at the Hebrew Union College-Jewish Institute of Religion, in 1978.
-She received her Masters in Counseling Psychology from Pepperdine University in 1996, and became a California licensed Marriage and Family Therapist in 1998.
-She uses a Murray Bowen based "family systems approach".
-Karen has extensive training in anxiety reduction, bereavement and grief, and ethics for clergy and congregants.
-She has trained in "Wise Aging", an approach to meaning and purpose post-retirement.
+Rabbi Karen Fox's training comes from a variety of fields.
+In 1978 she was among the handful of first women rabbis ordained at the Hebrew Union College-Jewish Institute of Religion.
+Later, she earned her Masters in Counseling Psychology from Pepperdine University in 1996, and became a California licensed Marriage and Family Therapist in 1998.
+She engages a Murray Bowen based "family systems approach" to consultation and counseling.
+Karen pursued extensive training in ethics for clergy, bereavement counseling and family systems theory..
+She has recently studied approaches to aging , finding meaning and purpose post-retirement.

 Rabbi Fox was served as a Regional Director for the Reform Jewish movement, as a Camp Director and as a Rabbi at Wilshire Boulevard Temple, the historic Los Angeles synagogue.
 For 25 years, in addition to lifecycle responsibilities, she guided the psycho-social arm of the Temple, developed lay led Caring Communities, provided spiritual and cultural programming for adults and children, and supervised clergy and staff.
 She served on the Ethics Committee of the Central Conference of American Rabbis, and many times, mentored clergy through Tshuvah /Rehabilitation processes.